-Category: EXTERNAL RISK - Trend: 7
+Identification and description of the risk Category: EXTERNAL RISK - Trend: 7

-The growth in technology has facilitated the proliferation of new risks with a cyber origin, in particular cyber attacks.
+Description of the risk The growth in technology has facilitated the proliferation of new risks with a cyber origin, in particular cyber attacks.
 This trend has been accelerated by the adoption of new, increasingly mobile, ways of working and consuming.
 Because these cyber attacks are targeted in nature, the Group must increase its preparatory vigilance before the start of an event and/or major project, but also for the duration of period of operation.
 These attacks can cause significant damage to network security, data processing and data integrity, and ultimately compromise the Group's business continuity.